Simokod/Facebook-Profile-Analyzer/README.md

 This tool uses xpaths of **'divs'** to extract data.
 Since Facebook updates its site frequently, the 'divs' get changed.
 Consequently, we have to update the divs accordingly to correctly scrape data.

+---
+## Progress:
+Currently the program can scrape only profiles, and extract the following from a user's profile:
+- friends list
+- mutual friends
+- all public posts/statuses available on the user's timeline.